danielbridera/ml-categorization-engine/README.md

 ### Experiment Directory

-Each experiment creates a timestamped folder with all artifacts:
+Each experiment creates a timestamped folder with all artifacts.
+The file names are automatically generated based on the classifier context:

+**Example: SENTIMENT classifier**
 ```
 experiments/
 └── sentiment_20251105_090015/